MANET

 Though these have identical notes, the re-ordering of notes in (ii), the deletion of notes in (iii) and the zig zag pattern of (iv) would bestow different characteristics to each of them.
 Indian musicologists have calculated that over 7.2 million scales and modes can be formed through such mathematical permutation and combination of notes.

-From a health standpoint MANET includes several brain-stimulating exercises leveraging on these permutations and combinations of notes, which require no real knowledge of music but can yet exponentially enhance creativity and improve cognitive functions.
+From a health standpoint MANET includes several brain-stimulating exercises leveraging on these permutations and combinations of notes, which require no real knowledge of music theory but can yet exponentially enhance creativity and improve cognitive functions.

 Unlike TBT where even instructional videos may suffice, MANET needs face-to-face interactive sessions (live or online) with experts, at least initially.
 This will enable participants to receive feedback from instructors to ensure that they approach it in the right manner to optimise their health benefits.
 Email us to schedule your sessions.